smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 # Installation guide for Genome Skim processing pipelines

 **NOTE:** Most of the tools would be installed through the conda distribution within an activated conda environment in the working shell.

-Whenever you are using any of the pipelines, you should make changes to the `conda_source.sh` script and keep it in the same directory as the scripts.
+* Whenever you are using any of the pipelines, make sure that you change the env name in the `conda_source.sh` [script](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Pipelines/conda_source.sh).
+Refer to `CONDAENV=GSkim` in the script where `GSkim` should be changed to your environment's name corresponding to all the tool installations.

 The `conda_source.sh` [script](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Pipelines/conda_source.sh) is meant to allow users to edit the name of their conda environment to easily switch between various configurations.
 A sample conda environment configuration can be seen [here](https://github.com/smirarab/skimming_scripts/blob/master/environment.yml).